dwursteisen/wordpress-petition-plugins/readme.txt

 = How do I use the plugin? =

 1. Petitions can be added and removed on the "Add/Delete Petitions" page in the Settings administration page (Options prior to 2.5).
-2. Settings for individual petitions can be changed on the adjacent "Petition Options" page.
+2. Settings for individual petitions can be changed on the adjacent "Petition Settings" page.
 The settings should be self explanatory.
 3. When setting the confirmation e-mail text, placing [[curl]] within the text will insert the confirmation URL at that point in the text.
 Failure to place the URL within the text will result in a useless confirmation e-mail.
 4. Within the post or page where you wish the petition to appear, insert [[petition-n]] where n is the number of the petition.
-The petition will not appear until you enable the petition on the options page.
+The petition will not appear until you enable the petition on the settings page.

 = How can I manage the petition data? =